Read Our 2021 Annual Report

 Chicago.
 When federal regulators closed Second Federal Savings and Loan in the Chicago area, Self-Help partnered with local community organizations to keep its branches open and assist customers.
 In 2012, Self-Help acquired Second Federal S&L and continued service to 14,000 predominantly Latino depositors and borrowers.

 Florida.
 When the leaders of Community Trust Federal Credit Union (CTFCU) in Apopka, Florida needed a merger partner, they sought out Self-Help.
 In 2016 Self-Help Federal merged with CTFCU, and later CTFCU joined Self-Help Credit Union.
 We are continuing CTFCU's 30-year legacy of serving farmworkers and other low-income families in Florida.

 South Carolina.
 In 2018, two South Carolina credit unions joined the Self-Help family: Palmetto Trust Federal Credit Union (Columbia) and CommunityWorks Federal Credit Union (Greenville).
 Palmetto Trust Federal was started to serve local federal employees.
 CommunityWorks Federal focused on a mission to serve the unbanked or under-banked.
 Self-Help is continuing and expanding the work these credit unions have started.

-Through a series of mergers, acquisitions, and new branch launches, Self-Help Credit Union and Self-Help Federal Credit Union together have forged a network of over 60 branches and offices serving more than 154,400 members in seven states.
+Through a series of mergers, acquisitions, and new branch launches, Self-Help Credit Union and Self-Help Federal Credit Union together have forged a network of over 71 branches and offices serving more than 188,800 members in eight states.